-A non-resident account may be opened with any authorized commercial bank in Thailand without any restrictions on the amount of funds that can be deposited or withdrawn.
+A nonresident account may be opened with any authorized commercial bank in Thailand without any restrictions on the amount of funds that can be deposited or withdrawn.
 Resident accounts for individuals and business entities can be opened under generally accepted banking practices and processes.
 However, certain requirements may apply differently if the applicant is a business entity.
 For example, individuals may be required to possess valid work permits or proof of residency in Thailand issued by their embassies, while business entities may be required to show corporate registration in Thailand with the Ministry of Commerce and tax registration with the Revenue Department.

-As a result of the U.S. Foreign Account Tax Compliance Act (FATCA), commercial banks in Thailand are also required to declare the American or American-related status of an individual who opens an account with them.
+As a result of the U.S. Foreign Account Tax Compliance Act (FATCA), commercial banks in Thailand are also required to declare the American or American-related status of an individual or the non-